 protect.rules.path-traversal

 Use the following properties to configure

-'''

-''' how the path traversal rule works.
+how the path traversal rule works.

+\

 path-traversal: Set the mode of the rule.
 Value options are 'monitor', 'block', 'block_at_perimeter', or 'off'.
 Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. mode: off Detect when custom code attempts to access sensitive system files.
-The agent blocks if blocking is enabled. detect_custom_code_accessing_system_files: true Detect when users attempt to bypass filters by using \"::$DATA\" channels or null bytes in file names.
-The agent blocks if blocking is enabled. detect_common_file_exploits: true \ ------ protect.rules.method-tampering Use the following properties to configure how the method tampering rule works.
+The agent blocks if blocking is enabled. detect custom code accessing system files: true '''

+''' Detect when users attempt to bypass filters by using "::$DATA" channels or null bytes in file names.
+The agent blocks if blocking is enabled. detect_common_file_exploits: true \ protect.rules.reflected-xss Use the following properties to configure how the reflected cross-site scripting rule works.